All Death Messages

 Message Triggers

-A mob may belong to multiple categories; it will trigger a death message if at least one of them has its rule enabled.
+A death message will appear if its victim belongs to an enabled death rule, or if any of its recent assailant has an enabled kill rule.
+A mob may belong to multiple categories; it will trigger a death message if any of them has its rule enabled.

 Built-in categories